svenvc/zinc/zinc-http-components-paper.md

 will often repeat that in the entity is sends back.
 When a POST successfully created the resource, its HTTP response will be 201 Created.
 PUT is generally used to update an existing resource of which you know the exact URL (of URI).
-When a PUT is succesful, its HTTP response will be just 200 OK and nothing else will be returned.
+When a PUT is successful, its HTTP response will be just 200 OK and nothing else will be returned.
 In the subsection about REST Web Service APIs, we will come back to this.